 Colleen Tate Memorial Award

 Colleen was an OT student at U of T from September 1992 to January 31, 1993, when she passed away after a car accident.
-This award was established by her family and friends and is presented to a first year student who exemplifies the qualities of Colleen: friendly, outgoing, caring, supportive of others, and a good student.
+This award was established by her family and friends and is presented to two first-year students who exemplify the qualities of Colleen: friendly, outgoing, caring, supportive of others, and a good student.
+One student at each campus is selected.

 Isobel Robinson Award